 Raise and share awareness on the importance of bees.

-We are still open for submissions, so keep them coming!
+Submission is now closed.
+The deadline was extended to 10 July.
 Please note that only designs featuring native, endangered wildlife will be eligible.

 To commemorate World Endangered Species Day, Cicada Tree Eco-Place is pleased to announce a poster design contest open to all children in Singapore between the ages of 6-8 and 9-11.
 Simply draw or design a poster featuring our endangered native wildlife with the slogan “Protect Our Last Wilderness” for a chance to win a prize!